top of page

 *Etymology explores the origins of words and the evolution of their meanings over time.
 (Lexical) semantics is concerned with examining word meanings and the relationships between them.

-**Animate/inanimate is a Zhaaganash (Western)-oriented concept expressed through formal grammar rules that (misleadingly) structure Anishinaabe languages by describing things as alive (possessing spirit) and dead (not possessing spirit).
-This approach is not a good thing for Anishinaabemowin as it uses a linear system that is the opposite to the healing, storytelling, and circular flow of the language and all things alive.
-It is only through learning Anishinaabemowin the way our ancestors spoke it that a clear line between Anishinaabe worldview and Zhaagaanash can be maintained.
-The key to understanding our spiritual, cyclical relationship with nature and the world we live in is therefore to be found in learning the Anishinaabe language untainted by Zhaaganash grammar rules.
-To read more about this topic, please see Reflections on a Ceremonial Bundle and on the Nature of Our Language. *** To understand what is meant by a backward sentence structure, please visit: Teachings from the Tree of Life: Why Bears Never Speak Backward but Some Indians Do.
+**Animate/inanimate is a Zhaaganash (Western)-oriented concept conveyed through formal grammar rules that misleadingly organize Anishinaabe languages by categorizing things as either alive (having spirit) or dead (lacking spirit).
+This perspective is not beneficial for Anishinaabemowin, as it employs a linear system contrary to the healing, storytelling, and circular nature of the language and all living things.
+Only by learning Anishinaabemowin as our ancestors spoke it can we maintain a clear distinction between the Anishinaabe worldview and Zhaagaanash.
+The key to understanding our spiritual, cyclical relationship with nature and the world lies in learning the Anishinaabe language free from Zhaaganash grammar rules.
+For more on this topic, please see Reflections on a Ceremonial Bundle and on the Nature of Our Language. *** To understand what is meant by a backward sentence structure, please visit: Teachings from the Tree of Life: Why Bears Never Speak Backward but Some Indians Do.

 Comments